sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 ### sg release run

 Run steps defined in release manifest.
-Those are meant to be run in CI..
+Those are meant to be run in CI.

 #### sg release run test